 state.todos.completed = true.

-createAction()utility that returns an action creator function for the given action type string.
+createAction(): generates an action creator function for the given action type string.
 The function itself has

 toString()defined, so that it can be used in place of the type constant.

 createSlice(): accepts an object of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.